CAP-CalebNewville/tipping-point/README.md

 Pilots visit an equally intuitive web interface, choose their tail number, and plug in their weights.
 The entire preflight weight and balance can be completed in under a minute.

-The current software version is 0.9.3.
+The current software version is 0.9.4 (released 04 Feb 2012).
 View the [changelog](http://tippingpoint.sourceforge.net/changelog.txt) for release history.

 ##Requirements##
 * A web server with PHP 5